-The following discussion describes the compensation to which each NEO would be entitled in the event of termination of such executive's employment, including termination following a change in control.
+The following discussion describes the compensation to which each NEO would be entitled in the event of termination of such executive's employment, including termination following a CIC.

 Employment Arrangements and Severance.
 We do not provide employment agreements to our NEOs that provide for a minimum term of employment.
-All of the NEOs are entitled to benefits upon termination of their employment following a change in control.
+All of the NEOs are entitled to benefits upon termination of their employment following a CIC.
 Messrs.
 Petratis and Shannon are also entitled to severance in the event of an involuntary termination without cause pursuant to their employment agreements.
 Messrs.
-Petratis and Shannon are eligible to receive 24 months and 12 months, respectively, of base annual salary plus a prorated target annual incentive award for the year of termination paid at the conclusion of the full performance year in accordance with the terms of the plan.
+Petratis and Shannon are eligible to receive 24 months and 12 months, respectively, of base annual salary plus a prorated target annual incentive award for the year of termination paid at the conclusion of the full performance year in accordance with the terms of their respective employment agreements.
+Under the terms of his separation agreement, Mr. Orbegoso was eligible for and received one times base salary and a prorated annual incentive award and other benefits as detailed in the Post-Employment Benefits table.

-Except as noted below, our equity award agreements provide that upon termination for:
+Our equity award agreements generally provide that upon termination for:

-- Death or disability, RSUs and stock options shall immediately vest and the stock options remain exercisable for a period of three years or the original expiration date, whichever is earlier; - Retirement, RSUs (other than Mr. Muhlenkamp's RSU grant in February 2020 which was subject to his continued employment until April 1, 2021) and stock options shall continue to vest in accordance with their original vesting schedule and the stock options remain exercisable for a period of five years; - Group termination, RSUs and stock options immediately vest in the portion of the awards that would have vested within twelve months of termination and all vested stock options remain exercisable for a period of three years following termination or the original expiration date, whichever is earlier; - Retirement, group termination or job elimination, PSUs vest pro-rata based on the time worked during the performance period and the achievement of performance goals through the end of the performance period; and - Death or disability, PSUs vest pro-rata based on target level performance during the performance period.
+- Death or disability RSUs and stock options shall immediately vest and the stock options remain exercisable for a period of three years or the original expiration date, whichever is earlier; - Retirement RSUs and stock options shall continue to vest in accordance with their original vesting schedule and the stock options remain exercisable for a period of five years; - Group termination RSUs and stock options immediately vest in the portion of the awards that would have vested within twelve months of termination and all vested stock options remain exercisable for a period of three years following termination or the original expiration date, whichever is earlier; - Retirement group termination or job elimination, PSUs vest pro-rata based on the time worked during the performance period and the achievement of performance goals through the end of the performance period; and - Death or disability PSUs vest pro-rata based on target level performance during the performance period.

 Change in Control.
 Our CIC Plan covers certain officers, including the NEOs.
-The CIC Plan provides for certain payments if the employment is terminated by the Company without "cause" (as defined in the CIC Plan) or by the NEO for "good reason" (as defined in the CIC Plan), in each case, within two years following a change in control of the Company.
-The CIC Plan does not provide for a payment to cover the impact to the executive of certain incremental taxes incurred in connection with the payments made following a change in control.
+The CIC Plan provides for certain payments if the employment is terminated by the Company without "cause" (as defined in the CIC Plan) or by the NEO for "good reason" (as defined in the CIC Plan), in each case, within two years following a CIC of the Company.
+The CIC Plan does not provide for a payment to cover the impact to the executive of certain incremental taxes incurred in connection with the payments made following a CIC.
 The amount paid under the CIC Plan will be reduced to avoid the payment of any excise taxes.

-If a NEO's employment is terminated "without cause" or by the NEO for "good reason" following a change in control, the NEO is entitled to the following:
+If a NEO's employment is terminated "without cause" or by the NEO for "good reason" following a CIC, the NEO is entitled to the following:

-- any accrued but unpaid base salary; - an amount equal to the NEO's target annual bonus for the year in which the termination occurred, prorated for the months of service and based on the Company's actual performance for the year; and - a lump sum severance payment equal to the three times (CEO) or two times (other NEOs) the sum of: - the NEO's annual salary in effect on the termination date, or, if higher, the annual salary in effect immediately prior to the event that constitutes "good reason;" and - the NEO's target annual incentive award for the year of termination.
+- any accrued but unpaid base salary; - an amount equal to the NEO's target annual bonus for the year in which the termination occurred, prorated for the months of service and based on the Company's actual performance for the year; and

+- a lump sum severance payment equal to three times (CEO) or two times (other NEOs) the sum of: - the NEO's annual salary in effect on the termination date, or, if higher, the annual salary in effect immediately prior to the event that constitutes "good reason;" and - the NEO's target annual incentive award for the year of termination.